ErpNetDocs/tech/modules/logistics/wms/how-to/other-settings/change-order-display-format.md

 ### Behavior in particular cases

-Here is the expected behavior in some different cases:
+Here is the expected behavior in certain cases:

 •	If there is no **Configuration Key** set, the information displayed is retrieved from the **To Party** field.
 This is the default behavior.